wp-plugins/text-selection-for-mobile/readme.txt

 * **Automatic Search Content Recommendation** - Tappy recommendations are displayed below a selected text.
 Tappy's code (powered by **errnio**) semantically analyzes your article, indexing your site content along the way, to better recommend follow-on search and content to your site users, using Tappy.
 This information will be display in a small overlay under any selected word.
 * **Share & Search Buttons** - Next to the selected text, we also offer share and search buttons for quick and easy actions.
-* **Content Monetization** - Tappy recommended information layers above can also include recommendations from around the web.
-To be eligible for this revenue program please register with us.

 We also feature monetization options for selected publisher sites, with the following features: